MG-RX93/python-public/shared/docs/directory_structure.md

 │
 └── shared_resources/                    # (Optional) Shared code or resources across projects
     ├── __init__.py                      # Empty file to make shared_resources a Python package
-    ├── shared_module.py                 # A shared module that can be used by multiple projects └── ...                              # Other shared modules, libraries, or resources
+    ├── requirements.txt                 # List of dependencies needed for shared dir ├── shared_module.py                 # A shared module that can be used by multiple projects └── ...                              # Other shared modules, libraries, or resources